mmacy/cosmos-python-prototype/README.md

 ### Get credentials

-You can get your account URI and account key in several ways, including with the [Azure CLI][azure_cli] and [Azure portal][azure_portal].
-The Bash snippet below retrieves the account URI and its primary master key with the Azure CLI, and exports those values as environment variables.
+Use the Azure CLI snippet below to populate two environment variables with the database account URI and its primary master key (you can also find these values in the Azure portal).
+The snippet is formatted for the Bash shell.

 ```Bash
 RES_GROUP=<resource-group-name>